← Back to ART Hub: | Compare 3 vs 6 → | Explore all ART pages →

 Because medication dependency can involve medical considerations, we take a safety-first approach.
 If tapering, detox support, or GP involvement is needed, we’ll discuss the safest next step.
 If it’s appropriate to proceed with ART, we’ll focus on the underlying pattern — fear loops, triggers, emotional drivers, and identity attachment — so you can rebuild regulation and confidence without relying on medication as your only safety strategy.

-If you don’t see your exact question below, the best next step is a free suitability call so we can map your situation properly and choose the safest, most appropriate plan.
+If you don’t see your exact question , the best next step is a free suitability call so we can map your situation properly and choose the safest, most appropriate plan.

 TIt depends.
 Safety comes first.
 We’ll assess risk on the call and discuss the right next step, including referrals where appropriate.